mbrx10/pengu/README.md

 - Support for both Solana and Ethereum wallets
 - Multiple private key formats supported:
   - Solana: Base58, array, and hex formats
-  - Ethereum: Hex format (with or without 0x prefix)
+  - Ethereum: Private key in hex format (with or without 0x prefix)
-- Direct Ethereum address checking
 - Batch processing to avoid rate limiting
 - Detailed eligibility results with token amounts and categories
 - Results saved to JSON files